hari30857/Financial_alert_agent/README.md

 B.Tech – Computer Science (AI & ML)
 KL University

-🏁 Hackathon Info
-This project was created for AgenThink Hackathon 2025.
-It follows the official Gemini + FastAPI + Streamlit architecture and fully aligns with the submission guidelines.

-🪪 License
-For educational and hackathon demonstration purposes only.

 ⭐ If you found this project useful, don’t forget to star the repo on GitHub! 🌟